djangochurch/djangochurch-docs/intro/index.rst

 Welcome to Django Church!
 -------------------------

 If you're reading this, then it's likely that you're either thinking about using Django Church for your small Church website project, or you've already made the leap!
 In either case, you're most welcome!
 This documentation represents the general user manual for managing and maintaining your site's content once it's been set up.
-If you're after technical documentation about setting up your own Django Church instance, you'll need to go take a look at our **developer portal** LINK.
+If you're after technical documentation about setting up your own Django Church instance, you'll need to go take a look at our `developer docs <http://djangochurch-developer.readthedocs.org>`_.
 On the other hand, if you want a whistle-stop tour of Django Church's features and interface, you've come to the right place!

 This guide starts by exploring Django Church's User Interface (UI).
 It then takes a look at some basic processes like logging in and changing your password, and lastly covers detailed walk-throughs of each app in turn.